 The home of the Pirates is instantly recognizable as a ballpark, with architectural flourishes of Forbes Field lending a touch of nostalgia.
 The series of masonry archways extending along the entry level facade and decorative terra cotta tiled pilasters exude the charm of the club's former home of 61 years.

 Among the features of the beautiful facility are 69 suites with their own concourse level, club seating at both the field and mezzanine levels with their own respective lounges, an outfield barbecue run by former Pirate Manny Sanguillen, an outdoor river terrace and river walk.
-PNC Park also features the Jim Beam Left Field Lounge & Jim Beam Porch, offering a casual dining and sports bar atmosphere with wait service before, during and after every game for all ticket holders.
-The ballpark houses retail areas along the Federal Street and General Robinson Street corridor, including Atria's Restaurant, Diamond Pizza, a merchandise shop, PNC Bank and the Pirates administrative and ticket offices.
+PNC Park also features the Left Field Lounge & Jim Beam Porch, offering a casual dining and sports bar atmosphere with wait service before, during and after every game for all ticket holders.
+The ballpark houses retail areas along the Federal Street and General Robinson Street corridor, including Slice on Broadway, the Pirates Clubhouse Store, PNC Bank and the Pirates administrative and ticket offices.

 The irregularly shaped, natural grass playing field measures 325 feet down the left foul line and 389 feet through the left field power alley.
 The park reaches its greatest distance of 410 feet at a nook located just left of center field.
 The distance down the right field foul line is 320 feet, 375 feet down the power alley, and 399 feet to center field.
 The outfield wall rises up to 21 feet behind right field (in honor of the Pirates legendary right fielder #21, Roberto Clemente) and drops down to just six feet in front of the left field bleachers.
 From home plate to the Allegheny River is 443 feet, 4 inches.